The source material:

 as told to Chaplin Ray Hoeksrta

 The vast majority of what people know about the Manson Family —its lifestyle, its philosophy, and its crimes— has been told from the perspective of prosecutor Vincent Bugliosi in his 1974 book “Helter Skelter”.
-Bugliosi’s book is still, over 40 years after its first publication, the bestselling true-crime book of all time[1], and has been adapted for the screen twice.
-This fact —along with the countless books, articles, blogs, songs, Discovery Channel documentaries, bad network series, frequent pop-culture references, and trashy exploitation films— stand as a testament to the enduring fascination that the public has for this American tragedy.
+Bugliosi’s book is still, over 40 years after its first publication, the bestselling true-crime book of all time[1], and has been adapted for the screen at least twice.
+This fact —along with the countless books, articles, blogs, songs, Discovery Channel documentaries, bad network series, constant pop-culture references, countless trashy exploitation films, and a major Hollywood film playing in the milieu but getting it entirely wrong— stand as a testament to the enduring fascination that the public has for this uniquely American tragedy.

 Bugliosi’s book is indeed great, but on the final analysis is really a police procedural, told from the point of view of law enforcement .